Nikshay-Jain/Sticker-Studio/Readme.md

 ## Need to do:
 - Integrate feature for text to ghibli generation as option

-- shift to check_conv_ghibli and edit app.py accordingly

-- Add tags on bottom and caption on top.
+- Add tags on bottom.

 - REST API and frontend code from Streamlit